dineshkummarc/compass_agile_enterprise/README.md

 https://github.com/portablemind/Knitkit-CMS

-Please update you Compass AE installation and thanks for the support!
+Please update your Compass AE installation and thanks for the support!